aramshakh/glass/README.md

 ### Meetings: real-time meeting notes, live summaries, session records

+Now captures emotional cues from conversations and surfaces them alongside the summary for added context.

 <img width="100%" alt="booking-screen" src="./public/assets/01.gif">

 ### Use your own API key, or sign up to use ours (free)